SolarKnightsRacing/SKR-Core/Administration/Work-Journals/Crossan-Malachy.md

 Command: git lfs unlock $ARGS
 ```

+I was wrong when I said that the best way to create a new version is by copying the file.
+The better way is to lock the original file with lfs then open it so that solidworks doesn't open in that weird read only state.
+Then do whatever work needs to be done before you can determine the significance of the change (MAJOR, MNOR, PATCH).
+Then save that new version. commit and push the new file. then unlock the original.

 - [ ] Finish ADR0008&9
 - [ ] Help Jonah get started with MPPTs
 - [ ] Create READMEs for all parts